Boris Seidenberg: Biography

 At 1964, Seidenberg directed his first play, an adaptation of Kennen Sie die Milchstraße? by Karl Wittlinger.
-He later directed more than thirty stage productions, mainly in the Russian Theater but also in the Vasilko Musical-Dramatical Theater in Odessa.
+He later directed more than thirty stage productions, mainly in the Russian Theater but also in the Vasilko Musical-Dramatical Theater in Odesa.
 He also held the tenure of an associate professor in the municipal Antonina Nezhdanova Conservatory's opera department.
 Seidenberg continued directing and producing plays until his death.

 He made his debut on screen as cavalryman Emelyanov in the 1965 film Viper, based on the 1928 eponymous novel by Aleksey Nikolayevich Tolstoy.
 The film was received positively and viewed by 34 million people, making it the seventh highest-grossing Soviet film of the year.
 Seidenberg appeared in more than forty films altogether.